-The School of Communications Design (SCD) offers a NASAD-accredited, professionally oriented, studio-based Bachelor of Design degree program.
-SCD students have a choice of four streams: Graphic Design, Character Design, Illustration, and Advertising.
+The School of Communications Design (SCD) offers a NASAD-accredited, professionally-oriented, studio-based Bachelor of Design degree program.
+SCD students have a choice of two streams: Advertising and Graphic Design, and Character Design and Illustration.

 In studio, students work closely with award winning, practicing professionals who bring years of industry experience and innovative teaching to the classroom.
-Frequent guest speakers, work experience through our Public Design program and external partnerships, field trips, and student exhibitions enhance the student experience and bring depth and diversity to the curriculum.
+Frequent guest speakers, work experience and external partnerships, field trips, and student exhibitions enhance the student experience and bring depth and diversity to the curriculum.

 Visual Communications Design graduates have the skills to become successful practicing professionals and design industry leaders – locally, nationally and internationally.
 They are capable of authorship, critical and creative thinking, and generate original content with an individual voice and an entrepreneurial understanding.

 Successful graduates see the design profession not only as a means of a livelihood, but also as a rewarding career that can positively, ethically and meaningfully contribute to commerce and culture.

 Advertising: prepares graduates to excel as ethically responsible and provocative designers, art directors, and creative directors in the vast and highly competitive advertising industry.
 Students study concept development, writing and storytelling, the power of craft, and design.
 The Advertising Stream focuses on original thinking, which entails conceptual inventiveness in mediums that speak to contemporary culture.